JonoCory/boxy/readme.md

 * **Engine-Level Smoothing:** While there is minor overlap between **DUCK** and **PAUSE** (PAUSE precision is 0.80), this is intentionally mitigated by the game engine.
 Because `PAUSE` must be held for 1.5 consecutive seconds to trigger, momentary single-frame misclassifications by the AI are completely filtered out by the game logic.
 * **Conclusion:** The model demonstrates excellent generalization across varied inputs and is highly capable of driving fast-paced, real-time multiplayer gameplay.

-### 1. The Eyes: MediaPipe (JavaScript / HTML)
+### 1. MediaPipe (JavaScript / HTML)
+This acts as the eyes of the project.
 The computer vision runs directly on the player's mobile browser using Google's MediaPipe Hands.
 For every frame, MediaPipe calculates the X, Y, and Z coordinates of 21 points.
 It packages these 63 raw numbers into a lightweight JSON payload and transmits them over Wi-Fi.

 * **The Edge Advantage:** Transmitting text data instead of 30FPS video drastically minimizes latency and frees up the PC's CPU to run the game engine.

-### 2. The Brain: PyTorch & Scikit-Learn (Python)
+### 2. PyTorch & Scikit-Learn (Python)
+This is the brain of the project.
 The `server.py` application receives the coordinates and feeds them into the custom PyTorch neural network.
 The output layer generates probability scores for the target classes, and the pickled Scikit-Learn LabelEncoder translates the winning ID into a game action.

-### 3. The Brawn: Pygame-CE & UDP Sockets
+### 3. Pygame-CE & UDP Sockets
+This is the engine and runs the actula game.
 The server instantly blasts the predicted gesture to the Pygame engine using UDP Sockets.
 UDP is connectionless, making it the perfect protocol for real-time inputs where dropping an old frame is better than delaying a new one.
 The Pygame-CE engine receives this intent and executes the custom axis-separated physics, PvP collisions, and rendering.

 ## Troubleshooting & Known Issues